lildude/monzo-sweeper/README.md

 1. If you don't have any pots configured yet, create one on the Account tab in your Monzo app.
 2. Deploy Monzo Sweeper to Heroku: [Snazzy button coming :soon:]
 3. Make a note of the application URL, this is the webhook URL you'll need to enter on Monzo when registering the webhook.
+If you want a custom URL, now's the time to change it.
 4. Browse to https://developers.monzo.com/ and sign in.
 This will take you to the Monzo API playground.
 Make a note of the Account ID and Access token values from the top of the page.
 If you have multiple Monzo accounts, enter `/accounts` in the `GET` box and click "Send" to get a list of accounts and make a note of the ID of the account you wish to use.
+You'll need to replace all references to `$account_id` within the Monzo API Playground with this ID.
 5. Obtain the Pot ID for the Pot you wish to sweep your money into by:
   - replacing `/accounts` with `/pots` in the `GET` box and clicking "Send".
   - scroll through the results until you find the pot and make a note of the `id` field.
 This is your Pot ID.